andorp/order-taking/SLIDES.md

 ╎   │                            ╎
 ╎   ▼                            ╎
 ╎ ┌────────────────────────────┐ ╎
-╎ │ Data / Behavior definition │ ╎ ◀─ Change *will* propagete up and down
+╎ │ Data / Behavior definition │ ╎ ◀─ Change *will* propagate up and down
 ╎ └────────────────────────────┘ ╎
 ╎   │                            ╎
 ╎   ▼                            ╎